solo925/Telehealth/consultations/inst.md

     it finnaly worked channels and daphne chat feature

-video one device trial.one person working maybe i dont know moetesting needed
+video chat working tested on the same devise

 ![alt text](image.png)